ChrisRowtcliff/Synergetic.API/README.md

 ## Usage

 ### Initialisation
 Before you can use the Synergetic API client, you first need to configure it in your application.
+This only has to be done once.

 #### Automatically acquiring a token
 By default, the API client to automatically acquires the token if it has not previously been acquired, or has expired.